tailorvj/docpdf2md/README.md

 # PDFDOC2MD

-An open-source script  to convert a batch od documents from Doc, Docx and PDF format to Markdown (MD).
+An open-source script  to convert a batch of documents from Doc, Docx and PDF format to Markdown (MD).
 Uses Pandoc and pdf2md libraries.

 ## Use it